katersonnbert/gitnotes/git.md

-git pull origin master      | pull from master branch git pull origin [whatever]  | pull from [whatever] branch git push origin master      | push changes from current branch to respective master branch on github git push origin master --set-upstream | if a project is forked, the local master is the fork, then upstream pushes to the original master from where the project was forked git branch                  | show local branches of project git branch -a               | show all local and distant branches of project git checkout [branchName]   | switch from current project branch to [branchName]
+git pull origin master      | pull from master branch git pull origin [whatever]  | pull from [whatever] branch git push origin master      | push changes from current branch to respective master branch on github git push origin master      | if a project is forked, the local master is the fork, then upstream pushes
+    --set-upstream          |       to the original master from where the project was forked git branch                  | show local branches of project git branch -a               | show all local and distant branches of project git checkout [branchName]   | switch from current project branch to [branchName]